Qucs/qucs-help/source/BasSim.rst

 |RCL_sch_EN|

 Figure 2.1.
-A simple RCL test circuit for demonstrating a Ngspice, Xyce and SPICE OPUS simulation controlled from Qucs.
+A simple RCL test circuit for demonstrating  Ngspice, Xyce and SPICE OPUS simulation controlled from Qucs.

 This schematic specifies two simulations:

 * AC simulation from 4 MHz to 12 MHz.
 * Transient simulation from 0 to 5 us;

-Make sure the schematic in Figure 2.1 is drawn correctly then simulate it with qucsator using the sequence *Simulation->Simulate*, or by pressing key F2.
+Make sure the schematic in Figure 2.1 is drawn correctly then simulate it with Qucsator using the sequence *Simulation->Simulate*, or by pressing key F2.
 After Qucs finishes the the AC and transient simulations, plot the output data listed below:

 * The voltage across R1 resistor in the frequency domain (given by the voltage at the ``Vr`` node ),